 System fields in JIRA

-List of system fields available in default JIRA installation.
-List taken from Atlassian Q&A article.
-NOTE: List may not include all fields.
+Below you can find a list of common system fields available in a default JIRA installation.
 Please feel free to add any missing ones.

 |Display name||Element to map as target||Mandatory||Description|